chrislawlor/django-easy-friends/README.rst

 Credits
 =======
-This app is based on `django-contacts-import <https://github.com/eldarion/django-contacts-import>`_ app with some code taken from its forks.
+This app is based on `django-contacts-import <https://github.com/eldarion/django-contacts-import>`_ app with some code taken from some of its forks.